apache/pulsar/site2/docs/security-kerberos.md

 For Kerberos authentication, the authenticated principal is used as the role token for Pulsar authorization.
 For more information of authorization in Pulsar, see [security authorization](security-authorization.md).

-If you enabled authorizationEnabled you need set `superUserRoles` that corresponding to the name registered in kdc
+If you enabled authorizationEnabled you need set `superUserRoles` in `broker.conf` that corresponding to the name registered in kdc

 For example:
 ```bash